getgrav/grav-learn/pages/08.advanced/03.debugging/docs.md

 ## Error Display

 Our new error display page provides detailed information, backtraces, and even relevant code blocks.
 This helps to more quickly isolate, identify and resolve critical errors.
-By default in Grav 1.0+, these are turned off by default, so you will need to enable them to take advantage of this helpful error handling for development:
+By default in Grav, these are turned off by default, so you will need to enable them to take advantage of this helpful error handling for development:

 [prism classes="language-yaml line-numbers"]
 errors: